Choosing the Right Conference Pricing Strategy

 Incentives and Penalties

-A popular idea in the internet age is to offer online access to a recorded version of your conference sessions, but be aware that this strategy has the potential to affect your marketing efforts.
-There will be some prospective attendees who, after discovering the sessions will be recorded, won’t feel motivated to attend the live event.
-Your organization will also incur costs for recording equipment, website management, and hosting fees.
+Offering online access to a recorded version of your conference sessions is a popular idea in the internet age, but be aware that this strategy has the potential to affect your marketing efforts.
+There will be some prospective attendees who won’t feel motivated to attend the live event when they discover that the sessions will be recorded.
+Not to mention, your organization will also incur expenses for recording equipment, website management, and hosting fees.
 For these reasons, it is better to limit online access to attendees only or charge a substantial fee for non-participant access.